nullgemm/globuf/readme.md

 Its main function can be used directly as a Globox input callback if the keyboard and mouse combo is all you care about.

-The modularity of Globox is key to its architecture: even window handling and context handling were carefully separated, making it possible to implement a custom context type very easily without looking at the window creation code.
+The modularity of Globox is a key part of its architecture: even window handling and context handling were carefully separated, making it possible to implement a custom context type very easily without looking at the window creation code.

 ## Contexts backends details